Anari (1975 film)

-Anari is a 1975 Hindi-language romance film directed by Asit Sen. The film stars Shashi Kapoor and Sharmila Tagore, who made several films together throughout the 1970s and 1980s.
-Their co-stars include Moushumi Chatterjee, Kabir Bedi and Kader Khan.
+Anari is a 1975 Hindi-language crime thriller film directed by Asit Sen. A remake of the 1964 Bengali film Ayananta, the film stars Shashi Kapoor and Sharmila Tagore, alongside Moushumi Chatterjee, Kabir Bedi and Kader Khan.

 Plot

 Raj (Shashi Kapoor) and Poonam (Sharmila Tagore) are sweethearts cursed with extreme poverty.
 Raj must provide for his family, and arrange for his sister's marriage.
 Poonam fights for pennies to nurse her ailing mother, while her father drinks away his earnings.
 A job offer takes Raj away into a world of wealth and intrigue, but creates a situation where both parties lose their moral compass.